karmab/kcli/README.md

 - Change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object
 - Add basic validation of IPS, netmasks, macs,...  within plan file

+## ABOUT VIRTUALBOX SUPPORT

+While the tool should pretty much work the same why on this hypervisor, there are some issues:

+- it's impossible to connect using ip, so port forwarding is used instead ( only with NAT)
+- with NATnetworks ( not NAT!), it's impossible to gather the lease ips assigned to the guest, and as such set proper forwarding rules for ssh access

 ## Contributors

 - Gotrunks: Logo Art design

 ## Problems?